Winterize Your School

 Clean gutters and downspouts are the key to all things water

 damage-related.
-Making sure your school’s gutters are free from dirt,
+Making sure your school’s gutters are clear from dirt,

 leaves, and other debris will ensure that melting snow, rain, and ice will